 There are many misconceptions about what a trauma release looks and feels like.
 One person may experience a rush of tears while another might breathe a little easier.
-I welcome you to join me to explore all the signs you’re experiencing trauma release.
+There is no right or wrong way to soften and release, and I welcome you to join me to explore the signs!

 When you experience a trigger after a traumatic event, your body may tense up, shake, or you could feel the need to run away.
 This is trauma in your body reacting as if the event were occurring in the present moment.
 You can also hold your body (and your breath) as a way to prevent certain emotions from surfacing.

-The good news is you can do somatic practices like yoga to release this trauma.
-Because of the nature of this work, I highly encourage you to include as many support options as possible for the most well-rounded care plan.
+One supportive way to release trauma is through somatic and body based practices like yoga.
+Because of the nature of this work, I welcome you to include as many support options as possible for the most well-rounded care plan.

 When you release trauma, you may notice your triggers don’t affect you physically as much as they used to.
 Your muscle tension eases, and you overall feel more at peace in your body.
 (Source from Attune Philadelphia Therapy Group.)